“Discover How To Help Your Sports Kids Be Mentally Tough and Confident When Bullies Strike!”

 Today, you can get our new program for our low price of $97.
 Let us recap what’s included… Get our new program, the 34-page guide for sports parents, the 35-page workbook for sports kids, and nine special bonuses for an low price of $97.

 Are you a member of Kids’ Sports Psychology?
-Members get 40% off this program and discounts on many other mental game programs for sports kids and parents.
+Members get this program for free and discounts on many other mental game programs for sports kids and parents.

 What’s more, you can download our new program immediately after purchase.
 You’ll have no shipping and handling fees!

-Try Our New Program — We’ll Take All the Risk!
+Try Our Program — We’ll Take All the Risk!

 We’ll assume all the risk to make this purchase easy for you.
 We are so confident that you and your kids will benefit from our new program that we offer a 100% satisfaction guarantee.

 All we ask is that you read, use, and apply the strategies in this new program completely.
 If you don’t like our new program–for any reason at all–email or call us for a full refund within 30 days of your purchase date.
 And you keep the free bonuses!